Bernullys/cs50_sql/README.md

                 GROUP BY "year";

         Partioning:
-            With the same approach has simplifying and aggregating but to our conviniance we can partion tables to be better manipulated.
+            With the same approach as simplifying and aggregating but to our conviniance we can partion tables to be better manipulated.

         Securing:
             Some information in tables could be categorized as Personally Identifiable Information (PII) which companies are not allowed to share indiscriminately.
             We can create a view that does not contains this type of information but SQLite3 does not allow access control.
 This means that someone simply query the original table and see all the information.

             Example:
                 CREATE VIEW "analysis" AS
                 SELECT "id", "origin", "destination", 'Anonymous' AS "rider" FROM "rides";

         Solf Deletions:
             As we saw in previous weeks, a solf deletion involves marking a row as deleted insted of removing it from the table.
             We can create a view that shows only the rows that are not marked as deleted.
 And had that view which will be showing the rows which aren't mark as deleted in the real table with each solf deletion.

             Example:
                 CREATE VIEW "current_collections" AS
                 SELECT "id", "title", "accession_number", "acquired"